zjack8/HelloWorld/README.md

 ```

 Feel free to experiment with the code, contribute enhancements, or use it as a reference in your programming journey.
 Thank you for visiting the Hello World Showcase! 😊

+### License

+This project is licensed under the [MIT License](LICENSE).
+I do not intend to seek contributions or collaboration on this project.